hannasution/amazon-books-scraper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Scraping Amazon bestseller books using scrapy python.
+Scraping Amazon bestseller books for all category in it using scrapy python.
 Story: I was very bored, then thought about this project that has not been touched for a long time, so I thought to modify and improve from the old project. the purpose of this project is to hone my scraping skills using python.

 ### Built With